Market overview: Good start to the year despite negative news

 Indexed performance of government bonds in local currency

 This graphic shows the performance of government bonds from Switzerland, the USA and Germany in local currency.
 Price performance was volatile last year, and this initially continued into the new year.
-By April, however, the USA and Switzerland were seeing an upward trend, while a downward trend was taking shape in Europe, although these trends were then abruptly interrupted by the announcement of tariffs.
+By April 2025, however, the USA and Switzerland were seeing an upward trend, while a downward trend was taking shape in Europe.
+These trends were abruptly interrupted by the announcement of tariffs last year.

 Source: SIX, Bloomberg Barclays